sarathsoma/learn-anything/readme.md

 Just search for what you wish to learn or [simply explore](https://learn-anything.xyz/learn-anything).

-If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it by clicking the *'impove this mindmap'* button in the bottom right corner.
+If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it by clicking the *'impove this map'* button in the bottom right corner of the site.

 The search engine is also [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙

-The [main goal of this project](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html) is to **expose human knowledge in a [visual and structured way to accelerate learning](https://medium.com/@NikitaVoloboev/the-invisible-mountains-bd50a31bc64e)**.
+The [main goal of this project](https://github.com/nikitavoloboev/learn-anything/wiki/Future-of-learning) is to **expose human knowledge in a [visual and structured way to accelerate learning](https://medium.com/@NikitaVoloboev/the-invisible-mountains-bd50a31bc64e)**.

 <h1 align="center"><a href="https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ">Community 👬</a></h1>

 Both this project and the search engine [is in active development](https://github.com/learn-anything/search-engine).
 If you want to help improve it in any way or want to join an ever growing community of learners, you can join our active [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to our [Search Engine](https://github.com/learn-anything/search-engine) or create a study group for any branch in the mind map and learn together.

-<h1 align="center"><a href="https://learn-anything.github.io/2017/06/15/contributing.html">Contributing 👬</a> </a></h1>
+<h1 align="center"><a href="https://github.com/nikitavoloboev/learn-anything/wiki/Contributing-👬">Contributing 👬</a> </a></h1>

+We made a [wiki](https://github.com/nikitavoloboev/learn-anything/wiki) that covers [all the different ways](https://github.com/nikitavoloboev/learn-anything/wiki) in which you can help this project evolve and become better.

-There are many ways in which you can help.
-But before you do, it is best to read [why we created this search engine and what problems we are trying to solve](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html).
-You can also join [our Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) as that is where all communication regarding this project takes place.
+In there you can also find [why we created this search engine and what problems we are trying to solve](https://github.com/nikitavoloboev/learn-anything/wiki/Future-of-learning-🔭) as well as [our official Roadmap of challenges we have yet to solve](https://github.com/nikitavoloboev/learn-anything/wiki/Roadmap-%F0%9F%9B%A3%EF%B8%8F).

-You can then read [our article](https://learn-anything.github.io/2017/06/15/contributing.html) that goes over all the different ways in which you can contribute to this project. 💙

-<h1 align="center"> <a href="https://learn-anything.github.io/2017/06/15/roadmap.html">Our Roadmap 🔭</a> </h1>

-We [wrote an article](https://learn-anything.github.io/2017/06/15/roadmap.html) outlying all the steps we hope to take to make this dream of making a community powered Search Engine and Mind Maps come true.

-<h1 align="center"><a href="https://learn-anything.github.io">Our Blog 📚</a></h1>

-You can also read through our [development blog](https://learn-anything.github.io) which outlines all the problems we are trying to solve to make the [Search Engine](https://github.com/learn-anything/search-engine) and Mind Map curation as best as it can be.

-We use [Twitter](https://twitter.com/learnanything_) to announce new things like new queries that were added, [blog articles](https://learn-anything.github.io) that were written and more. 🐦
+We use [Slack](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) for any communication in-project communication and you can ask any questions you have there.

+This project can only become what it is with your help.
+Thank you. 💛

 <h1 align="center"><a href="https://www.patreon.com/learnanything">Keep this project going 💚</a></h1>